Expert tips on managing EU-funded projects

 Key points to consider when building a team for EU-funded projects

 Working as a team comes with many challenges, especially in multi partner EU-funded projects.
-This articles provides you with some guidelines for both coordinators and project members on how to address those challenges and build a successful team for EU-funded projects.
+This articles provides you with some guidelines for both coordinators and project members on how to address those challenges.

 Subscribe to our Newsletter to get updates and expert insights straight to your mailbox.